 Please bear in mind that only exceptional people will receive an honour and that nominations should be made whilst the nominee is still active.
 However, it is not necessary to be active on the international or national stage, many Cambridgeshire people have received honours for their activities within the county over the past few years.

 Whether someone gets an honour – and the type of honour they receive – is decided by an honours committee in London.
-The committee’s decisions go to the Prime Minister and then to the Queen.
-Honours are normally awarded by The Queen at an investiture ceremony at Buckingham Palace, though they are occasionally presented locally by the Lord-Lieutenant at the recipient’s request.
+The committee’s decisions go to the Prime Minister and then to The King.
+Honours are normally awarded by The King at an investiture ceremony at Buckingham Palace, though they are occasionally presented locally by the Lord-Lieutenant at the recipient’s request.
 BEM honours are always presented by the Lord-Lieutenant, to recognize the very special local significance of these honours.

 There is detailed guidance and a nomination form on the Government website www.gov.uk/honours